snu-mllab/Achievement-Distillation/README.md

 If you are working in an environment that utilizes the Slurm Workload Manager, you can submit your job using `submit.py`.
 In this setup, the system automatically assigns a timestamp that corresponds to the actual start time of your job.

+## Achivement Distillation with QR-DQN

+You can run Achievmenet Distillation with QR-DQN in the `qrdqn` branch.

 ## Citation